craigathon/node-openai-api-wrappers/README.md

 If you want to try them out, add your API Key to the shared.js file.
 <br>
-All are intended to run from terminal separatly such as:
+All are intended to run from terminal separately such as:
 - node chat
 - node code
 - node image